01 of 08

 Turn the dough out onto a floured surface.
 If the top of the dough is wet or sticky, sprinkle it with flour.

 Sprinkle any exposed butter with flour, and then fold the dough in thirds like a letter.
-You may find it a bit difficult to lift the edges of the rough dough to fold it – I use two dough scrapers to do this – but don't worry about appearances at this point.
+You may find it a bit difficult to lift the edges of the rough dough to fold it.
+We use two dough scrapers to do this – but don't worry about appearances at this point.
 The dough will smooth out and the flour will be better incorporated after the next folding.

 If the butter is still firm, continue on to the next step for the second folding.
 If the butter has softened and is starting to run, cover the dough in plastic and chill it in the freezer for 15 minutes (or in the fridge for one hour) before rolling out the second time.Continue to 6 of 8 below.